 I’ve been cooking holiday dinners for many years.
 Many, many years and many, many holidays.

-Our very first holiday meal was a dinner for two, served on top of a cardboard box “table” with a bath towel as a tablecloth.
-We used a disposable foil pan for roasting the meat, cooked the potatoes in our only pot, and made a salad in our plastic popcorn bowl.
+Our very first holiday meal was a Thanksgiving dinner for two, served on top of a cardboard box “table” with a bath towel as a tablecloth.
+We used a disposable foil pan for roasting the turkey, cooked the potatoes in our only pot, and made a salad in our plastic popcorn bowl.
 It was a pitiful sight, but we were happy.

 Over the years, we’ve graduated to a real table, expanded our menu, added more people, and piled on more stress.

-Sometimes I cry, and other times I don’t.
+Sometimes I cry…and other times I don’t.

-I don’t tend to feel much holiday cheer when I’m standing in the middle of a destroyed kitchen while a zillion people (or even just five) are waiting to eat a meal that I can’t seem to pull together.
-Self-pity mounts….tears flow….it’s not a pretty sight.
+The people, the expectations, the inevitable flops, the cluttered countertops, the heat of the kitchen, and the sheer amount of food can cause anyone to have an emotional meltdown.
+Admittedly, I don’t tend to feel very “thankful” when I’m standing in the middle of a destroyed kitchen while a zillion people (or even just five) are waiting to eat a meal that I can’t seem to pull together.

 If you’ve ever made a big holiday feast, you know exactly what I’m talking about.
 If you’ve never had the pleasure, you’re probably lifting your hands in thankfulness for dodging the bullet.
 And if you’re getting ready to cook a big ‘ol meal someday soon, you might be starting to hyperventilate.

 Well, grab a paper bag, take a few deep breaths, and listen up because it’s all going to be okay.
-It really is possible to make a holiday dinner (or any large meal) without losing your mind or crying your eyes out.
+Over several years (and way too many tears), I’ve learned a whole lot of lessons about planning for Thanksgiving dinner and still enjoying the day.
+It really is possible to make a holiday meal without losing your mind or crying your eyes out.
 I promise.

 Expect to serve.